Gugulethu-Nyoni/semantqQL/README.md

 ✔️ **Service** calls →
 ✔️ **Model** interacts with DB

-Each layer stays clean and single-responsibility.
+Each layer stays clean and handles a specific single responsibility.